Golden46/InventorySystem/docs/tutorial.md

 ```

 > [!TIP]
-> So you can easily view the data in the inspector, you should add headers to your properties.
-In this script I have added a header for the item info and stack info to help organise it.
+> So you can easily view the data in the inspector, you should add `headers` to your properties.
+In this script I have added a header for the `item info` and `stack info` to help organise it.

 ***

 ### [Sword](Items/Sword.md)
-Now that we have our base class, we can start to make some item classes we want in our game.
-Here is an example of an item class for a sword.
-It has a sharpness, attack speed, guard ability, and durability stat.
+Now that we have our base class, we can start to make some `item classes` we want in our game.
+Here is an example of an item class for a `sword`.
+It has a `sharpness`, `attack speed`, `guard ability`, and `durability` stat.

 >[!IMPORTANT]
 > This item is also a `Scriptable Object` and will be created as an asset.
 It is important to realise that it inherits from `InventoryItem` because we want to have those properties on our sword as well as the ones that are unique to just this item.

 >[!NOTE]
 > The `ItemStats` function at the bottom is called the exact same as the one in the `InventoryItem` script.
-This is really important because it needs to override the function in the base class in order to work properly.
-We need a way to get the items stats and display them on the screen, and using this method to return them in the form of a `dictionary` works really well when you need to proceduraly show different types of stats.
+This is really important because it needs to `override` the function in the base class in order to work properly.
+We need a way to get the `items stats` and display them on the screen, and using this method to return them in the form of a `dictionary` works really well when you need to proceduraly show different types of stats.

 ```cs
 using UnityEngine;